 The Atlanta Region's Plan assigns the Developing Suburbs growth management designation to the project site.
-The project is partially aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."
-It could be better aligned through retention of additional undisturbed areas.
+The project is not well aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."
+It could be better aligned through retention of additional undisturbed areas around stream and wetland areas, utilization of green infrastructure, and minimization of stream intrusions.